 In June 2015, Shobhit and Priyanka were diagnosed with secondary infertility, a condition that prevents couples who have had a successful prior pregnancy from getting pregnant again despite regular, unprotected intercourse.
 Secondary infertility comprises 20-30% of infertility cases in urban India and is triggered by many of the same causes as primary infertility.

-In Shobhit and Priyanka’s case, the culprit of their infertility was endometriosis, a condition where uterine tissue begins to grow outside the uterus.
-In general however, secondary infertility can be caused by the male of female partner.
+In Shobhit and Priyanka's case, the culprit of their infertility was endometriosis, a condition where uterine tissue begins to grow outside the uterus.
+In general, however, secondary infertility can be caused by the male or female partner.
 The likely causes span a wide spectrum, of which some are given below.

 Fallopian tube impairment